 To start driving in America, you must learn how to drive safely and pass a test showing you know the US driving laws.
 Every state requires you to get a driver’s license if you plan on driving.
 If you move to a different state, you must exchange your old license for a new license in that state.
-Here are some important things to know about how to drive in the USA.
+Learn about car insurance and registration, driving tips, driving under the influence, and buying a car.

 Getting a driver’s license